A detailed look at the debate regarding the safety of microwave ovens which has raged for decades.

 The first microwave oven was unveiled in January 1947, 15 months after the filing of the US patent.
 There is little information about the testing and research that occurred prior to the introduction of microwave ovens.
 The FDA currently states:

 Controlled, long-term studies involving large numbers of people have not been conducted to assess the impact of low level microwave energy on humans.
-Much research has been done with experimental animals, but it is difficult to translate the effects of microwaves on animals to possible effects on humans…The fact that many scientific questions about exposure to low-levels of microwaves are not yet answered require FDA to continue to enforcement of radiation protection requirements.
+Much research has been done with experimental animals, but it is difficult to translate the effects of microwaves on animals to possible effects on humans…The fact that many scientific questions about exposure to low-levels of microwaves are not yet answered require FDA to continue the enforcement of radiation protection requirements.
 Consumers should take certain common sense precautions.

 It does appear that the testing phase wasn’t extensive from the filing of the patent until the first ovens were presented.
 The information available is sketchy.
 That, of course, was over 60 years ago.
 This means that microwave ovens have been in use for that long, and have been in wide use for 40 to 50 years.